An overview of NSAIDs (non-steroidal anti-inflammatory drugs)

 When you first start treating your dog’s arthritis, your veterinarian will likely recommend giving them NSAIDs daily for at least several months to see how your dog responds.

-Studies have found a cumulative effect in effectiveness with doses given daily for up to a 1 year.
+Studies have found a cumulative effect in effectiveness with doses given daily for up to 1 year.
 In other words, dogs often keep getting better (less pain, better mobility, etc.) the longer they are on daily doses of NSAIDs!

 As with any medication, side effects can occur at any time.
 However, according to studies, the length of time a dog is on NSAIDs doesn’t appear to increase the risk of developing side effects.